 2. Hyperkeratinization

-Hyperkeratinization is a second important element in the development of acne.
-Let's briefly explain this process of 'hyperkeratinization': Our skin renews itself every 28 days.
-During this renewal process, new skin cells migrate from the bottom to the skin surface.
-The skin cells undergo a change in shape and composition during their migration to the skin surface.
-The top cells are called 'corneocytes' and are made up of old, dead skin cells that flake off the skin.
+Hyperkeratinization is a second key element in the development of acne.
+Let's briefly explain this process of "hyperkeratinization": Our skin renews itself every 28 days.
+During this renewal process, new skin cells migrate from the bottom to the skin's surface.
+As they migrate to the skin's surface, the skin cells undergo a change in shape and composition.
+The top cells are called "corneocytes" and consist of old, dead skin cells that flake off the skin.
 This allows new cells to migrate to the surface.
-So new cells are constantly being created and old cells are constantly flaking off.
-With hyperkeratinization, there is insufficient exfoliation (exfoliation) of the dead skin cells.
-The corneocytes stick to the surface of the skin and there is an accumulation of these old skin cells.
-The combination of hyperkeratinization and increased sebum production leads to pore clogging and the development of primary acne lesions.
+New cells are therefore constantly being produced, and old cells are constantly flaking off.
+With hyperkeratinization, there is insufficient flaking (desquamation) of dead skin cells.
+The corneocytes stick to the skin's surface, and a buildup of these old skin cells occurs.
+The combination of hyperkeratinization and increased sebum production leads to clogged pores and the development of primary acne lesions.

 3. P. acnes bacteria